ChinnaDevelopers/Coupon-Management-System/README.md

 ## API Documentation

-For detailed information on how to use the API, please refer to the [/api-docs](https://coupon-api-l11h.onrender.com/api-docs) after starting the server.
+For detailed information on how to use the API, please refer to the [/api-docs](https://coupon-api-l11h.onrender.com/api-docs) route after starting the server.

 ## Contributing